mrflos/volgasprint/eris.md

-# ERIS Cookbook
+# ERIS in Nix cookbook

-This document is just a quick tutorial for getting started with ERIS.
+This document is just a quick tutorial for getting started with ERIS in a Nix OS environment.

 ## What is ERIS ?